 It’s fun to give your dog some treats every once in a while.
 That’s especially true when you want to share some flavorful, fruity snacks with them.
 After all, if fruits are so good for humans, wouldn’t they be good for dogs, too?
 As it turns out, only some fruits are really safe for dogs to eat.
 Learn more about whether dogs can eat blackberries and which other berries and fruits are okay to share with your pup.

-Are Blackberries Safe for Dogs?
+Are Blackberries Safe for Dogs to Eat?

 If you want to give your dog a sweet, healthy treat, there’s good news.
 Blackberries are safe for dogs to eat.
 They are low in calories and sugar, so you don’t have to feel bad about tossing a few of these juicy berries to your pup every once in a while.